 - You and Two Drops of Ink create a strategic alliance — shared influences on social media including the promotion of your blogs, books, websites, videos, and services.

-- Two Drops of Ink is listed among the top 50 writing sites via ThePositiveWriter.com (2017), and as one of top 100 best blogs for writers by The Write Life (2016).
+- Two Drops of Ink is listed among the top 50 writing sites via ThePositiveWriter.com (2017), and as one of top 100 best blogs for writers by The Write Life (2016, 2017, and 2018).
 This means that you will benefit greatly from our credibility if your work gets published on the site.

 Specific Submission Guidelines:

 We ask that articles be 500-1000 original words; however, we will work with authors if the article exceeds 1500 words.
 We will also consider a series.